karstenw/FileMaker-DDR-Splitter/README.md

 [Python 2.7](https://www.python.org/) - Version 2.5 and 2.6 should work.
 Version 3.x probably not.
 All libraries used are standard.

+or of you're on OSX (10.6 and above) you can download an app with many configuration options here: [(dropbox folder)](http://goo.gl/YwGc7K).

 ## Usage

 ```shell
 python ddrsplit.py /PATH/TO/Summary.xml
 ```

 This will create a folder named "Exports" at the ```Summary.xml```level.

 Inside Exports for each database file this will create a folder with the database name.
 More precise: the xml filename without the extension.